-More than anything, TikTok for churches is a unique opportunity to reach a much younger audience.
+More than anything, TikTok for churches is a unique opportunity to reach a younger audience.
 Teens are often at an age where parents are letting them choose whether to go to church or not.

 Before you start using TikTok for churches, talk to your younger members.
 See if they’re using TikTok.
 Talk to them about what they like to watch and why.

-7. Picking The Right Video Length
+7. Find the Right Video Length

 Users typically prefer videos under a minute, with some of the top content coming in around 10-15 seconds.
-So, shorter is better.
+So, shorter is typically better.

 Often, trends deal with music.
 For example, it could be lip syncing, dancing, parents’ reactions and even animals moving to the beat.
 Of course, there are non-music trends too.